 - you are allergic to any ingredient in Betapace

-- you have certain types of irregular heartbeat (eg, long QT syndrome, prolonged QT interval), shock caused by serious heart problems, uncontrolled heart failure, low blood potassium or magnesium levels, or certain lung or breathing problems (eg, asthma, chronic bronchitis, emphysema)
+- you have certain types of irregular heartbeat (eg, long QT syndrome, prolonged QT interval), shock caused by serious heart problems, uncontrolled heart failure, low blood potassium or magnesium levels, or asthma or other lung or breathing problems that cause shortness of breath or wheezing

 - you have a very slow heartbeat or certain types of irregular heartbeat (sick sinus syndrome, second- or third-degree heart block) and you do not have a permanent pacemaker